membraneframework/bundlex/README.md

 * `libs` - Names of libraries to link (empty list by default).
 * `pkg_configs` - (deprecated) Names of libraries for which the appropriate flags will be obtained using pkg-config (empty list by default).
 * `os_deps` - List of external OS dependencies.
-It's a list of elements in form of `{provider | [provider], lib_name | [lib_name]}` where `provider` is either `:pkg_config` or a tuple `{:precompiled, <string representing URL to the precompiled library>}` and `lib_name` is a string representing a library that should be provided by a given providers.
+It's a list of tuples in the form of `{provider | [provider], lib_name | [lib_name]}` where `provider` is either `:pkg_config` or a tuple `{:precompiled, <string representing URL to the precompiled library>}` and `lib_name` is a string representing a library that should be provided by a given providers.